SPUR-TECH/uriskitchen/README.md

     - An easy to read menu of both meals and desserts.
     - A clear description of each meal or dessert.
     - Easy food ordering process.
+    - Clear order info for next order
     - Easy sign up, Log in and Log out system

 - The UI/UX **should** address these:

     - Instructions on how to order if user is new to the page.
     - Send an email of order confirmation
-    - Clear order info for next order
+    - Leave a comment

 - [Back to the top](#urais-thai-kitchen)